hipay/hipay-docs/hipay-enterprise-sdk-php/5-Usage.md

         $maintenanceRequest
     );
 ```
-The object **maintenanceRequest** is not necessary, if you don't perform any operation with a basket.
+The object **maintenanceRequest** is not necessary if you don't perform any operation with a basket.

 ## How to make a signature verification

-In order to inform you of events related to your payment system, such as a new transaction or a 3-D Secure
-transaction, the HiPay Enterprise platform can send your application a server-to-server notification.
+In order to inform you of events related to your payment system, such as a new transaction or a 3-D Secure transaction, the HiPay Enterprise platform can send a server-to-server notification to your application.

-It is strongly recommended to use a signature mechanism to verify the contents of a request or redirection
-made to your servers.
+It is strongly recommended to use a signature mechanism to verify the contents of a request or redirection made to your servers.
 This prevents customers from tampering with the data in the data exchanges between your servers and our payment system.

-A unique signature is sent each time HiPay contacts any merchant’s URL, notification or redirection.
+A unique signature is sent each time HiPay contacts any seller’s URL, notification or redirection.

 The PHP SDK provides a method to verify the signature.
 To use it you just have to pass the passphrase and hash algorithm set up in your account.